Extremal graphs for wheels: Lemmas for Theorems and

-The decomposition family of a non-bipartite graph often determined the error term of extremal graph problems (see Theorem~\ref{p+1 chromatic}).
-More precisely, the decomposition family of a non-bipartite graph determined the fine structure of the extremal graphs of it.
-A deep general theorem of Simonovits \cite{Simonovits1974} shows that if the decomposition family $\mathcal{F}(L)$ of $L$ contains a graph $F\subset P_t$ for some large $t$, then the extremal graph for $\mathcal{L}$ have very simple and symmetric structure.
+The decomposition family of a non-bipartite graph often helps us to determine the error term of its Tur\'{a}n number (see Theorem~\ref{p+1 chromatic}).
+More precisely, the decomposition family of a non-bipartite graph helps us to determine the fine structure of its extremal graphs.
+A deep theorem of Simonovits \cite{Simonovits1974} shows that if the decomposition family $\mathcal{F}(L)$ of $L$ contains a linear forest, then the extremal graphs for $L$ have very simple and symmetric structure.
 In our case, the decomposition family of $W_{2k+1}$ is $\{S_{k+1},C_{2k}\}$.
-It should be pointed out that wheels on odd numbers of vertices are not contained in Simonovits' general theorem.
+Thus we can not characterize the extremal graphs for $W_{2k+1}$ by directly applying Simonovits' theorem.